 • Overview

 Prior to pupillage, Ehsanul worked in East Africa for an international charity that provided pro bono legal assistance.
-He led a strategic litigation team that identified and conducted cases for the reform of criminal law in East Africa.
-He also worked on appeal cases for defendants at risk of the death penalty.
+He led a strategic litigation team that identified and conducted cases for the reform of criminal law in Uganda.
+In 2022, he worked with Advocates 4 International Development (A4ID), assisting in the development of a Training Handbook on International Criminal Law for Ukrainian Judges.
+He also worked as an Associate Lecturer.

 • Crime